DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 ##### 3.1.1.2 Relationship with Perazzi & Equipment

 Wendell is described as trusting Perazzi shotguns to perform at the highest level.
-His competition gun of choice is a custom-fitted Perazzi MX2000 with 34″ barrels and fixed chokes (Improved Mod and Full)[9].
+His competition gun of choice is a custom-fitted Perazzi MX2000 with 34″ barrels and fixed chokes (Improved Mod and Full).

 Key points: